dbaynard/mcr-text/accommodation.md

 regardless of whether the college house you live in has a washing machine fitted or not.

+Washing is dropped off in the laundry in the basement of the hostel and can be picked up two days later.
+All clothes are washed at 40 degrees and tumble-dried.
+Laundry bags can be purchased from the laundry for £3.

 If anyone living in private accommodation would like to use the hostel laundry, they can do so on payment of 15 pounds per term.
 Please contact the [Bursar](mailto:bursar@emma.cam.ac.uk) if you would like to set up